Bigfoot, or Sasquatch, is a giant ape-like creature believed to roam North America, but is he real?

 Some theories propose that it may belong to the same family of hominids as Homo sapiens, albeit occupying a separate branch of the evolutionary tree.

-However, without concrete scientific evidence to confirm the existence of Bigfoot, any claims regarding its biological relationship to humans remain speculative.
+However, without concrete scientific evidence to confirm Bigfoot’s existence, any claims regarding its biological relationship to humans remain speculative.

 The lack of physical remains, fossil evidence, or genetic samples from purported sasquatch specimens presents significant challenges in establishing a definitive link between humans and the creature.

-It has been purported by researchers who claim that modern man is a genetic off-shoot of Bigfoot and beings from outside our star system.
-Had there not been an intervention with humans on earth in the past, then most likely Bigfoot would be the dominate “human” on the planet now.
+Has been purported.
+Researchers claim modern man is a genetic off-shoot of Bigfoot and beings from outside our star system.
+Had there not been an intervention with humans on Earth in the past, Bigfoot would most likely be the dominant “human” on the planet now.

 What Is A Yeti?